tedneward/Azgaarnoth/Classes/Paladin/Dragon.md

 ## Tenets of the Dragon
 A paladin who undertakes this oath usually does so under the supervision and guidance of a powerful dragon or figure allied to the dragons, whom the paladin chooses to serve, though it is possible to take this oath simply by devoting oneself to the cause and the draconic ideals.
 Even if you don't serve a particular dragon or type of dragon, choose a type of dragon to emulate from the Dragon Type table.
 This choice will effect the abilities you obtain later in this class.

-***Accumulate Wealth***.
-It is your duty to accumulate wealth, whatever form that might take.
+***Accumulate Wealth.*** It is your duty to accumulate wealth, whatever form that might take.
 Save what you gain, keep it somewhere safe, and do not part with it without good cause.
 (The Order uses this wealth to effect change all across Azgaarnoth, and Cultists use this wealth to further their ends.)

-***Elimination***.
-You play a crucial part in the eternal war between metallic and chromatic dragons.
+***Elimination.*** You play a crucial part in the eternal war between metallic and chromatic dragons.
 When you can, you must take any opportunity to destroy or weaken any dragon who would oppose you or your beliefs.
 It is your responsibility to ensure that dragons of your alignment are cared for and protected.
 Protect those who cannot defend themselves, and pledge loyalty to older dragons.

-***Perspective***.
-Dragons live for centuries or millennia.
+***Perspective.*** Dragons live for centuries or millennia.
 Their plans take time to execute; often humanoids forget this, and look at the short-term rewards rather than the long-term.
 Maintain a long-term perspective.

-***Reverence***.
-Dragons are the pinnacle of creation and they should be treated as such.
+***Reverence.*** Dragons are the pinnacle of creation and they should be treated as such.
 Correct those who fail to see this, and commend those who do.

 ## Oath Spells
 You gain oath spells at the paladin levels listed in the Oath of the Dragon Spells table.
 See the Sacred Oath class feature for how oath spells work.